lanylow/rbxfpsunlocker-osx/README.md

 3. Open `.zshrc` with a text editor, you may need to right-click then press `Open With > Other` and locate the editor you wish to use.
 **If there's any text, don't remove it.
 Write below all the text in new lines.** Write a new line write an alias like this:
 ```
-alias roblox='sudo ./Users/MyUser/Downloads/rbxfpsunlocker 999'
+alias roblox='sudo ./Users/MyUser/Downloads/rbxfpsunlocker_osx 999'
 ```
 The name of the alias is `roblox` but you can name it whatever you want.
 Keep the exact format, the terminal command is in single quotation marks and there are no spaces next to `=`.
 You can create as many aliases as you want in separate lines for different framerates.

 4. Open the Terminal app **(restart Terminal if it's running in order for the alias to apply)**.
 Enter in the name you chose for your alias and the command should run.
-In this case, writing `roblox` then hitting enter should run `rbxfpsunlocker` with a cap of 999.
+In this case, writing `roblox` then hitting enter should run `rbxfpsunlocker_osx` with a cap of 999.

 ### Creating an App shortcut
 In this section, you will create a shortcut using the built-in Shortcuts app. **The Shortcuts app is only available on macOS versions, Monterey or newer.**